amdonatusprince/verxio-MODE/README.md

 - This approach allows users to maintain their anonymity while using note tokens to request relayers to cover fees and pay for transactions.
 Competition between relayers could help keep transfer fees reasonable.

-- Making it live on the zkEVM Mainnet
+- Making it live on the MODE Mainnet

 - Expanding Verxio Protocol by enabling cross-chain transactions.
 Additionally, gas optimization in the StealthAddress contract and its interaction with the receiving side can be improved.